 One option is to simply spray the entire camera, (except the lens) with a 'leak seal' product.
 Do this in multiple coats.
 This will create a moisture barrier that is sufficient for most environments.

 If working in hot climate, use a larger camera housing and place a PC fan with intake and exhaust holes to cool the interior.
 This can be part of the secondary enclosure mentioned below.

 Spray the exterior of the camera with black or reflective paint to reduce heat from the sun.

 You can also place the camera in a secondary enclosure that freely lets air (and some rain) pass to prevent the camera itself from overheating in the sun.
 Something as simple as a 2L pop bottle with the ends cut off will do.
 Mounted this secondary enclosure independent of the camera to prevent wind from shaking the camera.
 This secondary enclosure also provide basic rain protection, so you're less likely to see rain drops stuck on the lens glass.

-VideoVelocity will do the rest.
-It will capture from the camera, on a schedule and stream HD frames to Teleport.
+VideoVelocity can also be used to capture from the camera on a schedule and stream HD frames to Teleport.